dependency-check-team/dependency-check/readme.md

 ```

 in the above example `tests.js` will get added to the entries that get parsed + checked in addition to the defaults.
 You can specify as many separate `--entry` arguments as you want

+### --no-default-entries

+running `dependency-check package.json --no-default-entries --entry tests.js` won't parse any entries other than `tests.js`.
+None of the entries from your package.json `main` and `bin` will be parsed

 ### --help